aws-samples/configuring-qbusiness-with-idc-tti/webapp/README.md

 region_name=<aws_region_name>
 ```

-The environment file (`.env`) has two sections: Oauth client and application configuration.
+The `.env` environment file has two sections: OAuth client and application configuration.
+The environment values for the OAuth client section are obtained by registering the sample web application with your identity provider.
+The environment values for the application configuration section are obtained from your Q Business, IAM user, and Identity Center setup in your AWS account.
 #### OAuth Client Configuration:
 * **issuer_url:** The _issuer_url_ is the primary URL hosted by OIDC Identity Provider to facilitate discovery, and authorization and identity token generation.
 Refer to `Registering sample web application with OIDC compliant identity provider` section for examples of issuer_url for your IdP provider.
 * **client_id:** The _client_id_ is a public identifier for apps.
 A unique ID is generated by your IdP when creating n OIDC Web App.